- Making friends with your teenager

 Say I love you every day

 When teens were still children, every day their parents would “pour honey” into their ears with loving words: “Daddy/Mommy loves you the most in the world”/ “Where is my little princess/prince”… However, when that child becomes a young man or woman, they no longer hear such loving words as often.
-Even though they are grown up, they are still your children, and no matter how old they are, they still like to be told they love you every day.
+Even though they have grown up, they are still your children, and no matter how old they are, they still like to be told they love you every day.

 Have family meals with your children